Commercial, Business, and Labor Law Courses

 Partnership Taxation

 A study of the principles of the taxation of partnerships (including entities classified as partnerships) and their partners, with an emphasis on the tax consequences of the formation, operation and dissolution of partnerships.
 Matters discussed include contributions to and distributions from partnerships, the treatment of leverage, allocations of partnership income and loss to the partners, capital accounts, disguised sales, transfers of partnership interests, liquidations, taxation of service partners, mixing bowls, anti-abuse rules and other aspects of partnership taxation.
+Pre-requisite: Introductory Income Tax.
+This class has a final exam.
+Participation may be considered in final grading.

 Previously: